EchoEA: Echo Information between Entities and Relations for Entity Alignment: EchoEA Framework

 \section{EchoEA Framework}

-We propose our EchoEA framework which takes GNNs-based \emph{Echo} to encode entity representation and \emph{Attribute-combined Bi-directional Global-filtered Strategy (ABGS)} to generate extra data.
-Figure~\ref{echo} depicts the overall architecture of EchoEA.
-We attach a more detailed procedure in Appendix~\ref{sec:appendix:framework}.
+In this work, We propose EchoEA framework which takes GNN-based \emph{Echo} to encode entity representation and Attribute-combined Bi-directional Global-filtered Strategy (\emph{ABGS}) to generate extra data.
+Figure~\ref{Fig-EchoEA} depicts the overall architecture of EchoEA.